Data2Subhash/consume-ad-hoc-insights/README.md

 order by average_discount_percentage desc limit 5

 ### Query 7: Get the complete report of the Gross sales amount for the customer “Atliq Exclusive” for each month.
 This analysis helps to get an idea of low and high-performing months and take strategic decisions.
-The final report contains these columns:
+The final report contains these columns:Month, Year and Gross sales Amount
-### Month
-### Year
-### Gross sales Amount

 **Answer:** set sql_mode="";
 select month(f.date) as month,monthname(date) as monthname, f.fiscal_year,